0verk1ll/Tech-Advice/SecurityTips.md

 If you use a unique password on each website, a leaked password will only let a criminal into one of your accounts: not all of them.

-Don't worry, it doesn't need to be hard to remember all yoru unique passwords. **Password Managers** can remember your passwords for you and even generate strong passwords automatically.
+Don't worry, it doesn't need to be hard to remember all your unique passwords. **Password Managers** can remember your passwords for you and even generate strong passwords automatically.

 To get started, you can use the password manager built into your browser.
 The password manager is the tool that asks if you want to save your password.
 If you want a more advanced password manager, I recommend [Bitwarden](./https://bitwarden.com/).